-If you have been injured in any kind of bus accident, don’t face your injuries alone—or your medical bills.
+If you have been injured in a bus accident in Los Angeles, don’t face your injuries alone.
 You may be able to recover all of the money you need to pay for your treatment and put your life back in order.
-You need to talk to a Los Angeles bus accident lawyer.

-The attorneys of the Simmrin Law Group can help you.
+You need to talk to a Los Angeles bus accident lawyer, and the attorneys at the Simmrin Law Group can help you.

-We have assembled a team of some of the best personal injury lawyers in the state—and we know how to win bus accident cases.
+We have assembled a team of some of the best personal injury lawyers in the state and know how to win bus accident cases.
 We have the resources to take on large bus companies, the city government, or any other entity involved in your accident.
-Fill out the form to the right or call us at 310-997-4688 and get your free consultation today.
+Fill out the form to the right or give us a call to schedule a free, no-obligation consultation.

 - Passenger injured in a bus accident

 - Passenger wounded getting on or off of the bus

 - Pedestrian or bicyclist struck by the bus

 - Drivers or passengers in other vehicles hit by the bus

 - School bus, tour bus, and party bus crashes